NirmaySriharsha/PIC10C-FINAL-PROJECT-NIM/Readme.txt

 3. Have created functions that allow the user (and CPU) to actually make moves, and see their moves reflected in the game.
 I also added functions that would help the CPU determine what move to make, based on its difficulty setting and the Nim solving algorithm.
 Finally, I also updated the "UI" of the game.

 4. The program seems to be working fine right now.
 No bugs as far as I can see.
 Will polish the UI and player experience next.

+5. Removed some of the bloat of the programming by removing an unecessary "intermediary" in the move making process.
+This also removed a few corner case bugs I saw.
+Improved the UI a bit.
+The project is pretty much ready to be graded.
+Might still make some changes later.